Federal judge leaves CDC evictions moratorium in place

 In late June, the high court refused by a 5-4 vote to allow evictions to resume.
 Justice Brett Kavanaugh, part of the slim majority, said he agreed with Friedrich, but was voting to keep the moratorium in place because it was set to expire at the end of July.

-Kavanaugh wrote in a one-paragraph opinion that he would reject any additional extension without clear authorization from Congress, which has not been able to take action.
+Kavanaugh wrote in a one-paragraph opinion that he would reject any additional extension without a new, clear authorization from Congress, which has not been able to take action.

 Biden and his aides initially said they could not extend the evictions ban beyond July because of what Kavanaugh wrote.
 But facing pressure from liberals in Congress, the administration devised a new order that it argued was sufficiently different.